minhhoang270695/IC_Addons/IC_Addons/IC_EGSOverlaySwatter_Extra/README.md

 This is an AddOn that will disable or enable EGS overlay during offline stacking.

+> [!CAUTION]
+> *Obviously you should not use this addon if you're not running the game on the EGS platform.*

 ___

 ![EGS Overlay Swatter Addon Preview Image](images/EGSOverlaySwatterAddonPreview.png)